DevExpress-Examples/XAF_Security_E4908/Benchmarks/README.md

 ## Test data setup
 ### Security Users and Rules creation:
-Each test user has a Department object link, every Contact which is created for the user is assigned with the same Department object accordingly.
+Each test user has a Department object link, every Contact which is created for the user is assigned with the same Department object accordingly. **Source:** [DBUpdaterBase.CreateSecurityObjects](/Benchmarks/XAFSecurityBenchmark/XAFSecurityBenchmark/PerformanceTests/Base/DBUpdater/DBUpdaterBase.cs#L80)

 Using this statement we have the following security rules to load Contact and Tasks objects:

 ```csharp
         Expression<Func<Contact, bool>> ContactsFilterPredicate(ICustomPermissionPolicyUser currentUser) =>